cldellow/datasette-ui-extras/README.md

 - When viewing a single entry's page, we render the data as a vertical column, with one attribute per row.

+- Mobile column options: Click the column name to see the column options, for sorting and faceting.

 - JSON arrays of strings are displayed as a comma-separated list.

 - JSON arrays of strings are 3x faster to filter and 4x faster to facet.